 Patients are usually symptom free.
 There are cellular changes at certain sites within the tendons that predispose the tissues to developing calcium deposits.

 Pain as a result of calcific tendonitis is thought to be caused by pressure within the tendon and chemical irritation.
-A large deposit can cause a block to elevation of the arm as it becomes trapped between the head of the humerus and the acromion causing ‘impingement’.
+A large deposit can cause a block to the elevation of the arm, as it becomes trapped between the head of the humerus and the acromion, causing ‘impingement’.